CoMP-Enhanced Flexible Functional Split for Mixed Services in Beyond 5G Wireless Networks: Performance Evaluation

 \section{Performance Evaluation}

 We evaluate the system performance by conducting simulations, where the system parameters are listed in Table \ref{syspara}.
 We consider a network with the service coverage of $1 \times 1 \text{ km}^{2}$.
 We deploy a single CU connected to the DUs with the density of $20 \text{ DUs/km}^{2}$.
 The traffics of URLLC and eMBB services are defined as their respective packet arrival rates of $\lambda_{\U}=10$ and $\lambda_{\e}=100$ packets/s.
 The required CPU processing rate for URLLC and eMBB traffics are given by $l_{\U}=2500$ and $l_{\e}=50000$ CPU cycles/packet, respectively.
 The powerful CU possesses the total processing rate of $S_{\C}=10^{9}$ cycles/s.
 Without loss of generality, the CU with more data to be handled compared to DUs requires higher processing rate than DUs \cite{delay_constrained_fs}.
 Therefore, we define the DU's processing rate of $S_{\D}=\eta S_{\C}$, where $\eta \in(0,1)$ is the efficiency factor.
 We consider that under CM mode enabled by CoMP, the user can be served by multiple DUs, whilst the user is served by a single under a non-CoMP DM mode.
-According to the definition of URLLC requirement \cite{multiservice}, the reliability of URLLC is defined as the success probability of packet transmissions within $t_{\U}^{(max)}=1$ ms to be higher than $R_{\U,req}=0.99999$.
+According to the definition of URLLC requirement \cite{multiservice}, the reliability of URLLC is defined as the success probability of packet transmissions within $t_{\U}^{(max)}=1$ ms to be higher than $\delta_{\U}=0.99999$.
 The SINR threshold for successful transmission is set as $T=0$ dB.
-The duration of TTI for arbitrary services is set to $t_{TTI}(\s)=0.0625$ ms specified in \cite{num}, whilst the retransmission time is set to be $t_{\re}=0.1$ ms. In the followings, we evaluate the proposed CFSMA mechanism in the proposed novel FFS framework for mixed eMBB-URLLC services enabled by PS scheduling and CoMP transmissions.
+The duration of TTI is set to $t_{TTI}(\s)=0.0625$ ms as specified in \cite{num}, which is regarded as an appropriate value for the lowest slot duration especially for URLLC service.
+The retransmission time is set to be $t_{\re}=0.1$ ms. Note that the main burden falls in the packet processing, retransmission as well as control overhead of CoMP, which possess comparably larger latency than TTI.
+In the followings, we evaluate the proposed CFSMA mechanism in the proposed novel FFS framework for mixed services enabled by PS scheduling and CoMP transmissions.
 We will elaborate the performance validation of FFS-enabled CoMP, effect of processing capability of CU/DUs, effect of different densities of mixed serving users, and outage performance of proposed FFS-based network.